anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 At least the following properties are required:

-* Proof of Possession: proves to possess and control the private key corresponding to the public key contained in the certification request, typically by adding a signature using the private key.
+* Proof of Possession: proves that an entity possesses and controls the private key corresponding to the public key contained in the certification request, typically by adding a signature using the private key.

 * Proof of Identity: provides data-origin authentication of a data object, e.g., a certificate request, utilizing an existing IDevID.
   Certificate updates may utilize the certificate that is to be updated.

 Solution examples (not complete) based on existing technology are provided with the focus on existing IETF documents:

-* Certification request objects: Certification requests are structures protecting only the integrity of the contained data providing a proof-of-private-key-possession for locally generated key pairs.
+* Certification request objects: Certification requests are data structures which may only protect the integrity of the contained data providing a proof-of-private-key-possession for locally generated key pairs.
-  Examples in scope for certification requests are:
+  An example is:

   * PKCS#10 {{RFC2986}}: Defines a structure for a certification request.
     The structure is signed to ensure integrity protection and proof of possession of the private key of the requester that corresponds to the contained public key.

-  Note that the integrity of the certification request is bound to the public key contained in the certification request by performing the signature operation with the corresponding private key.
+  Note that the integrity of the certification request is bound to the public key contained in the certification request by performing a signature operation with the corresponding private key.
   In the considered application examples, this is not sufficient to provide data origin authentication and needs to be bound to the existing credential of the pledge (IDevID) additionally.
   This binding supports the authorization decision for the certification request through the provisioning of a proof of identity.
-  The binding of data origin authentication to the certification request may be delegated to the protocol used for certificate management.
+  The binding of data origin authentication to the certification request may be delegated to the protocol used for certificate management or it may be provided directly by the certification request object.

 # Architectural Overview and Communication Exchanges {#architecture}

-To BRSKI with pledge in responder mode, the base system architecture defined in BRSKI {{RFC8995}} is enhanced to facilitate the use case.
+For BRSKI with pledge in responder mode, the base system architecture defined in BRSKI {{RFC8995}} is enhanced to facilitate the use case.
-The pledge-responder-mode) allows delegated bootstrapping using a registrar-agent instead a direct connection from the pledge to the domain registrar.
+The pledge-responder-mode allows delegated bootstrapping using a registrar-agent instead of a direct connection from the pledge to the domain registrar.
-The communication model between registrar-agent and pledge assumes that the pledge is acting as server and responds to requests.
+The communication model between registrar-agent and pledge in this document assumes that the pledge is acting as server and responds to requests.

 Necessary enhancements to support authenticated self-contained objects for certificate enrollment are kept on a minimum to ensure reuse of already defined architecture elements and interactions.